RomanShtyk/books/tech/java_concurrency_in_practice.md

 * Sensible encapsulation practices dictate that you should not manipulate a thread ‐ interrupt it, modify its priority, etc. ‐ unless you own it. a poison pill: a recognizable object placed on the queue that means "when you get this, stop."
 With a FIFO queue, poison pills ensure that consumers finish the work on their queue before shutting down
+* Daemon threads are **not** a good substitute for properly managing the lifecycle of services within an application.
+* Avoid finalizers.

+#### Chapter 8.
+Applying Thread Pools

+* Some tasks have characteristics that require or preclude a specific execution policy.
+Tasks that depend on other tasks require that the thread pool be large enough that tasks are never queued or rejected; tasks that exploit thread confinement require sequential execution.
+Document these requirements so that future maintainers do not undermine safety or liveness by substituting an incompatible execution policy.

 [//]: # (#### Chapter 10: Avoiding Liveness Hazards)